 To provide a programme of study, which offers students a grounding in the disciplines, and methodologies of marketing and to stimulate a critical awareness of the factors associated with the changing focus of contemporary marketing practice.

-To provide students with a flexible pathway that allows a basis from which to identify, develop, scrutinise and challenge a comprehensive range of marketing models, frameworks and theories, and to apply them to actual situations in the internal and external working environments.
+To provide students with a flexible pathway that provides a basis from which to identify, develop, scrutinise and challenge a comprehensive range of marketing models, frameworks and theories, and to apply them to real-life situations in the internal and external working environments.